SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

    import { translations, translationChunksConfig } from '@spartacus/assets';
    import { B2cStorefrontModule, defaultCmsContentConfig } from '@spartacus/storefront';
    ```

-   Note: For beta, `B2cStorefrontModule` is used instead of `StorefrontModule`.

 3. Add the following lines to the `NgModule/imports` section, below the existing `BrowserModule` statement, but before the last `],` (closing square bracket):